withastro/docs/src/pages/en/installation-new.md

 > ⚔️ Prefer to go it alone?
 Read our [manual setup](/en/guides/manual-setup-new) instructions instead.

-If `create-astro` starts successfully, you will see a list of [starter templates](https://github.com/withastro/astro/tree/main/examples) to choose from:
+If `create-astro` starts successfully, you will see a short list of starter templates to choose from:
 - `starter`: A great starter template for anyone wanting to explore Astro.
 - `minimal`: A template that just includes the bare minimium to get started.
 - `blog, portfolio, docs, etc`: opinionated themes for specific use-cases.

 If you choose the `starter` template, you will also be asked to select which [additional frameworks](/en/core-concepts/component-hydration) (React, Svelte, Vue, Solid, Preact), if any, you would like to include in your project.
 (Additional frameworks can also be added manually later.)

+> 💡 Or, you can install any of our [many starter templates](https://github.com/withastro/astro/tree/main/examples) directly via the command line:
+>```shell
+># npm
+>npm init astro -- --template framework-svelte
+>
+># yarn
+>yarn create astro -- --template with-nanostores
+>
+># pnpm
+>pnpm create astro -- --template with-tailwindcss
+>```

 ## 2. Setup your project

-When the `create-astro` install wizard is complete, you should see some instructions on your screen on how to start your new project.
+When the `create-astro` install wizard is complete, you should see some instructions on your screen to follow that will start your new project.
 The most important step is to install your project's dependencies using a package manager like npm:

 ```bash
 # npm